Vice-President (Indigenous)

 An accomplished mentor and leader, Cyr received the Future Leaders of Manitoba Award in 2013 and the Service Award from UM in 2014.
 Her volunteer work has included sitting as Chair of the United Way of Winnipeg’s Indigenous Relations Council, member of United Way’s Board of Trustees, Chair of the Circle on Aboriginal People and Philanthropy’s 3rd Annual All My Relations Gathering, and Vice-Chair of Career Trek.

 Christine is active on the Red Road - attending, participating in, and leading ceremonies.
-She lives in Winnipeg surrounded by her husband, four children and eight grandchildren

-Associate Vice-President (Indigenous) - Scholarship, Research & Curriculum
+Associate Vice-President (Indigenous) - Research and Academics

 • Biography

-• Headshot of Cary Miller.
+• Headshot of Todd Duhamel

 Staff